What is end-to-end testing?September 25, 2018

-End-to-end testing (e2e testing) is a software quality assurance methodology that targets “the flow of an application” functionality- and performance-wise.
+End-to-end testing (e2e testing) is a software quality assurance methodology that ensures correct functioning and performance of applications in production-like scenarios.
 This methodology checks if an application performs as designed on all levels and across all subsystems.
 The scope of end-to-end testing encompasses the application in its entirety, as well as its integration with external interfaces and outside applications.

 Okay, but doesn’t this ring a bell?
 Whenever someone talks about testing software in its entirety, doesn’t it make you think of system testing?
 As a matter of fact, novice testers tend to confuse end-to-end testing and system testing due to their seemingly similar scopes.
 This said, the two couldn’t be more different.

 End-to-end testing versus system testing

 Comparing end-to-end testing and system testing, the latter actually has a narrower focus.
 For this reason, it makes more sense to look at what system testing covers and proceed to what’s added in end-to-end testing.

 |System Testing||End-to-End Testing|

 |Validates the software system but doesn’t look outside of it.||Validates interconnected systems and external interfaces.|